WillCaton2350/Wikipedia-Web-Scraper/README.md

 # Wiki-Web-Scraper
-I Developed a Selenium-based web scraper and parser to extract data from a Wikipedia page.
+Developed a Selenium-based web scraper and parser to extract data from a Wikipedia page.
 Implemented an ETL (Extract, Transform, Load) process to transform the extracted data into a JSON file.
-This JSON file serves as a potential data source for an API, enhancing data accessibility."
+This JSON file serves as a potential data source for an API, enhancing data accessibility.